mademoixcel/Payroll/README.md

 - Uses functions and formulas such as VLOOKUP, COUNTIF, SUMIF, IF, MAXIMUM, MINIMUM, SUM, AVERAGE, shortcuts such as ALT+A+S+S, ALT+H+O+I, ALT+H+O+A, ALT+=, CTRL+SHIFT++

-- Drop down list to choose employee id (this will show each employee's details)
+- Drop down list to choose employee id

 # Business scenario
 It was on a Friday Afternoon when I logged in to LinkedIn to check my notifications and messages then I got this message from a startup founder.